 After Takeru's wedding, Hikari moved Nagoya and met Nobu.
 The timing was perfect.
 She had other relationships before, but all of them were short-lived because part of her had always been waiting for Takeru, had always been unfavorably comparing the new man to him.
 But now that her former lover was married, she had no more excuses.

 Nobu was a quiet unassuming man, a painter who taught community college art classes on the side.
-Hikari liked him right away, because something about him felt familiar, and that was a relief after moving to a new town, after so many things had changed.
+Even though Tailmon had been apprehensive, Hikari liked him right away.
+Something about him felt familiar, and that was a relief after moving to a new town, after so many things had changed.
 When he held her hand for the first time, she looked up at him and felt herself leaving the past behind.

 Their courtship was fast.
 Within a year of meeting him, they were married and celebrated with a small, private ceremony.
 Hikari's mother had been disappointed that her daughter didn't have a more lavish affair, as the other Chosen Children had, but Hikari was content to celebrate only with the people closest to her.
 Besides, Nobu was an orphan; she saw no need to overwhelm him with strangers on their special day.